 Special thanks to Pam Elam A) for letting us know about this special corner and B) for working to preserve its legacy.

-Tomorrow, February 15th marks the 194th anniversary of Susan B. Anthony’s birth.
-So this is our Happy Birthday ode to her!
-We leave you with Pam’s favorite SBA quote.
+Susan B. Anthony was born on February 15 in 1820.
+So this is our Happy Birthday ode to her… Pam’s favorite SBA quote.

 “Cautious, careful people always casting about to preserve their reputation or social standards never can bring about reform.
 Those who are really in earnest are willing to be anything or nothing in the world’s estimation, and publicly and privately, in season and out, avow their sympathies with despised ideas and their advocates, and bear the consequences.” – Susan B. Anthony